Everett24/SkinLesionClassification/README.md

   Pipeline.py: A class used to load and preprocess data for the model <br />
   Model.py: A class used to easily configure the CNN <br />
   runtime.py: A file used to cleanly create and test a model <br />
-- data will be created from configure_data.sh after you download the data